-The Fund will invest primarily in below investment-grade fixed-income securities (commonly known as "junk bonds") and other securities that are expected to produce a relatively high level of income (including income-producing preferred stocks and common stocks).
-Below investment-grade fixed-income securities are rated below investment-grade quality (i.e., none of the three major ratings agencies (Moody's Investors Service, Inc., Fitch Investor Services, Inc. or S&P Global Ratings) have rated the securities in one of their respective top four ratings categories).
-The Fund's fixed-income securities investments may include unrated securities that are not rated by a rating agency) if Loomis Sayles determines that the securities are of comparable quality to rated securities that the Fund may purchase.
-The Fund may invest in fixed-income securities of any maturity.
+Under normal market conditions, the Fund will invest substantially all of its assets, and may invest up to 100% of its assets, in high income securities ("High-Income Securities").
+High-Income Securities are fixed-income securities that Loomis Sayles believes have the potential to generate relatively high levels of current income.
+High-Income Securities are often rated below investment-grade (below investment-grade securities are sometimes referred to as "high-yield securities" or "junk bonds").
+Below investment-grade fixed-income securities are rated below investment-grade quality (i.e., none of the three major rating agencies (Moody's Investors Service, Inc., Fitch Investor Services, Inc. or S&P Global Ratings) have rated the securities in one of their respective top four rating categories).
+The Fund's fixed-income securities investments may include unrated securities (securities that are not rated by a rating agency) if Loomis Sayles determines that the securities are of comparable quality to rated securities that the Fund may purchase.
+The Fund may invest approximately 20% of its assets in investment-grade fixed-income securities.
+The Fund may invest a portion of its assets in senior floating-rate loans made to U.S. and foreign borrowers.
+A significant portion of the securities purchased by the Fund may be issued by smaller-capitalization companies.
+There is no minimum rating for debt in which the Fund may invest.